- Alejandro contributed as a full-stack developer to core platform features.

 - Served AtlasOra guests, hosts, and internal platform users.

-Balancing trust, compliance, and usability.
+Hardest part: Balancing trust, compliance, and usability.
 KYC adds friction, but it is essential for marketplace trust.
 Search also requires careful product thinking because users expect fast, relevant results without complexity.

 - Improve documentation around integration boundaries.